tatianabfern/boom/README.md

-				use this before listing input column order for the default board command chat [/<cmd> | cipher | decipher | edit | env | clear | timeout | help] [COMMENT] post COMMENT to the boom zone (http://<host>:BOOMPORT) use `chat` alias to be faster
+				use this before listing input column order for the default board command chat [/<cmd> | cipher | decipher | edit | env | clear | timeout | help] [COMMENT] post COMMENT to the boom zone (http://<host>:BOOMPORT) quote COMMENT in terminal or use env to avoid problematic chars in bash cmd line parsing use `chat` alias to be faster
 			mention boomusers with @